-On September 24, all temporary measures that improved our access to EI will expire.
-It's urgent we extend the Recovery Measures as a bridge to permanent EI improvements.
-Workers will otherwise face a huge jump in the current minimum of 420 qualifying hours for both Regular and Special Benefits (parental, sickness, etc), and the allocation/clawback of separation payments.
-Women, workers of colour, and others in precarious jobs are at particular risk.
+It's urgent we reinstate the temporary recovery measures that made it easier to get EI as a bridge to permanent improvements.
+Workers are already facing a huge jump in the current minimum of 420 qualifying hours for both Regular and Special Benefits (parental, sickness, etc), and the allocation/clawback of separation payments.
+Women, workers of colour, and others in precarious jobs are being disproportionately harmed by the government's inaction.

 At the start of COVID, the federal government relaxed EI eligibility to improve access to emergency support for those most in need.
 Without these supports, it would have been much worse for workers and their families due to the COVID closures, lockdowns and layoffs.
 As a Statistics Canada report shows, the positive impact of an accessible EI system on workers' lives is undeniable.